“It is a serious thing

 Because belonging

 You don’t believe in God?
 You are welcome here.
-Some people belong because they believe, some believe because they belong.
-You and all your questions belong.
+People belong because they believe, or believe because they belong, sometimes both or neither.